ufmedia/tailpack/readme.md

 ### Watching for file changes

-Webpack watch by default will only watch files which are children of the entry point directory (by default this is public/src/).
+Webpack will only watch files which are children of the entry point directory (by default this is public/src/).
 This is most likely fine for new static projects but if you're working on an existing application or, for example, developing a wordpress plugin or theme, you can add additional file globs to be watched.
 These will then trigger a reload within the browser once changed.
 Within the webpack.config.js:

 ```
 new WatchExternalFilesPlugin({